Few viruses have been researched as intensively and for as long as HIV, and there have been significant advances in treatment.

 A major barrier to developing a cure for HIV is that the virus can lie dormant in reservoirs of T-cells and other cells throughout the body, sometimes for decades.

 The U.S. government’s timeline of HIV and AIDS highlights the advances and setbacks on the road to possible cures, treatments, and vaccines.
-These include the recent development of a tool to assess possible cures by counting the cells in an HIV reservoir.
+These include the recent development of

 Another challenge is that HIV alters the person’s immune responses, and researchers face ethical concerns.
 Current HIV treatments are very effective.
 This means that researching a cure might involve asking trial participants to expose themselves to additional risks, such as by stopping their medication.